cortl/express-gcp/README.md

 ### Logging

-Logs for this application can be found in your [GAE log page](https://console.cloud.google.com/logs/viewer) Examples for querying JSON based logs can be found [here](https://cloud.google.com/logging/docs/view/advanced-queries)
+Logs for this application can be found in your [GAE log page](https://console.cloud.google.com/logs/viewer).
+There aren't many options for logging to Google Cloud that are still actively maintained other than the `@google-cloud/logging` package, so this project takes advantage of that.
+It follows the same interace as `console` so it won't be hard to swap to.

 ### Deploying
 1. `gcloud app deploy`